uItimatech/CSV-Link-search-engine/README.md

 Python 3

 **How to use**
-Place your .csv files inside the 'link sheets' folder Run LSE.py to use the script (instructions inside)
+Place your .csv files inside the 'link sheets' folder and run LSE.py to use the script (instructions inside)